Question

 Technical

-Ideal for technical roles where you provided the foundation or tools that allowed others to succeed.
-Shows you were essential to outcomes.
+Excellent for technical roles where you provided tools, systems, or capabilities that allowed others to be more effective.
+Shows you were instrumental in empowering others.

 Empowered